FedProphet: Memory-Efficient Federated Adversarial Training via Robust and Consistent Cascade Learning: Related Works and Preliminaries

 \subsection{Adversarial Training}

-It is well known that the performance of deep neural networks can be dramatically undermined by adversarial examples, which are generated by adding small perturbations to the clean data \cite{goodfellow2014explaining}.
-To confer robustness to the deep neural networks, Adversarial Training (AT) is proposed.
-In contrast to standard training (ST) that simply minimizes the empirical task loss, AT solves a min-max problem:
+It is well known that the performance of deep neural networks can be dramatically undermined by adversarial examples, which are generated by adding small perturbations to the clean data \cite{goodfellow2014explaining,yang2020dverge}.
+To improve the adversarial robustness, Adversarial Training (AT) is proposed.
+In contrast to standard training (ST) that simply minimizes the empirical task loss, AT solves a min-max problem during training:

-AT alternatively solves the inner maximization and the outer minimization such that the model becomes insensitive to the small perturbation $\boldsymbol{\delta}$ in the input $\vx$ \cite{madry2017towards,wong2020fast}.
-Specifically, in each iteration of AT, PGD-$n$ Attack \cite{madry2017towards} conducts $n$-steps projected gradient accent to find the optimal perturbation $\boldsymbol{\delta}$, and then the perturbed inputs are used for one-step gradient descent over the model parameter $\vw$.
-It is shown that AT with a larger $n$ can confer stronger robustness to the model, but also with more forward and backward propagations \cite{wong2020fast}.
+AT alternatively solves the inner maximization and the outer minimization such that the model becomes insensitive to the small perturbation $\boldsymbol{\delta}$ in the input $\vx$ \cite{croce2020reliable,wong2020fast}.
+For example, PGD-$n$ AT \cite{madry2017towards} conducts $n$ steps of projected gradient accent on $\boldsymbol{\delta}$ for the inner maximization, and then the perturbed inputs are used for one-step gradient descent on the model parameter $\vw$.
+AT with a larger $n$ usually confers stronger robustness to the model, but also incurs more forward and backward propagations \cite{wong2020fast}.

-For the analysis purpose, we define $(\epsilon,c)$-robustness: \begin{definition} A model $\vw$ is $(\epsilon,c)$-robust in a loss function $l$ at input $\vx$ if $\forall \boldsymbol{\delta}\in\{\boldsymbol{\delta}:\Vert \boldsymbol{\delta} \Vert_p \le \epsilon\}$,
+For the analysis purpose, we define $(\epsilon,c)$-robustness: \begin{definition} A model $\vw$ is $(\epsilon,c)$-robust in a loss function $l$ at input $\vx$ if $\forall \boldsymbol{\delta}\in\{\boldsymbol{\delta}:\Vert \boldsymbol{\delta} \Vert \le \epsilon\}$,

 \end{definition}